willbpayne/ps239t-final-project/README.md

 #### Data

-**1. Discriminating_words_cities:** Set of CSV files resulting from webscraping of Airbnb neighborhood description pages in New York and San Francisco, with the following variable names (all strings or lists of strings):
+1. **Discriminating_words_cities:** Set of CSV files resulting from webscraping of Airbnb neighborhood description pages in New York and San Francisco, with the following variable names (all strings or lists of strings):
     - *Name*: Neighborhood name
     - *Lede*: One-sentence summary of the neighborhood page.
     - *Official_Tags*: Tags applied by Airbnb staff to the neighborhood (from a set of 18 total, with every city including tags for "Peace & Quiet," "Nightlife," "Shopping," "Dining," some variant on "Loved by Locals," and "Touristy")